riyaadazad/html-tricks/_posts/2019-02-12-learn-html-in-ten-minutes.md

 \</html>

 Within the "style" tags (which is within the "head" and then the "html" tags), the "p" is selecting the "p" tag, then whatever comes next in the brackets ("\{" and "\}") will style whatever is in the "p" tag, and in this case the color is changed to red.
+Notice the header "Hello World!" is still not the color red.

 If I had wanted to make the entire body, and not just the "p", red, then I could have written "body" instead of "p" in the "style" tag, which is totally possible.
 But let's say I want the "body" to be blue instead of red...